Temporal arteritis

 It can lead to serious problems like stroke and blindness if not treated quickly.

-The GP will ask you about your symptoms and examine your temples.
+If you see a GP about temporal arteritis, they’ll ask about your symptoms and examine your temples.

 After having some blood tests, you'll be referred to a specialist.